This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I reuse Styrofoam cups (with a hole in the bottom) or red Solo cups.
 Seeded one or two a cup, they sit in the seedling room for a couple of weeks where it is bright and warm.

 When I run out of room for more seedlings downstairs, I move the cabbages upstairs.
-They are one of the first veggies to come upstairs and they’ll spend a couple of weeks in front of the living room windows.
+They are one of the first veggie seedlings to come upstairs and they’ll spend a couple of weeks in front of the living room windows.

 Then I start bringing them out onto the porch during the day.
 First I do it for just a couple of hours in the mid morning, when it is neither too warm nor too cool.
 Over a few days I extend the amount of time they spend outdoors.

 Excuse the clothes drying in the background!
 But, I sure do love my drying racks!
-I use them upstairs in winter, so the heat from the woodstove dries our clothes.
-Anyway….
+I use them upstairs in winter, so the heat from the wood stove dries our clothes.